Pier 99

 “Grab on,” he said, steadying the boat against the current.

-I reached for the edge.
-My arms shook so bad I could barely grip.
+I let go of the shirt.
+My numb hands strained to grip the edge of the boat.
 He had to grab my wrist and haul me partway over before I could get my legs in.
 I collapsed into the bottom of the boat, water pooling around me.
 When my lungs stopped fighting for breath, I pulled myself up and leaned back against the side of the boat.

 He picked up his beer by the neck, took a pull.
 “Sorry man, lost track of time.”
 He nodded the bottle toward another one wedged by his feet.
 “Want one?”